GDPR

 • Organizations in the EU which process data as part of their EU establishment (i.e., their legal and physical presence in the EU)

-• Organizations that are outside of the EU (based in any location in the world) which process personal data as part of:
+• Organizations that are outside of the EU (based in any location in the world) that process personal data as part of:

 • Offering goods or services to data subjects that are in the EU; or